Lake Louise Review

 Would we go back

 There is something intangible about Lake Louise that is not reflected in the trail map or mountain stats.
 It feels like a winter wonderland when you are skiing there.
-It’s very hard to get to for us, but if we ever get back to Banff we will definitely ski Lake Louise again.
+It’s very hard to get to for us, but if we ever get back to Banff we will definitely ski Lake Louise again a third time.

 Views up the valley on the backside of Lake Louise - December 2007